U.S. Federal Policy Tracker

 - On March 7th, the OCR also directed enforcement staff to immediately prioritize working through the backlog of Title VI complaints alleging antisemitic violence and harassment.

-- With all of this in mind, institutions should be prepared for increased scrutiny from Washington on current and past allegations of antisemitism on campus.
+- There is more below on the higher profile investigations of antisemitism the Trump Administration has initiated on colleges and universities.
+With this in mind, institutions should remain prepared for increased scrutiny from Washington on current and past allegations of antisemitism on campus.

 Additional resources: